eslint/eslint/docs/src/rules/no-extra-bind.md

 ## When Not To Use It

 If you are not concerned about unnecessary calls to `bind()`, you can safely disable this rule.

-## Version

-This rule was introduced in ESLint 0.8.0.